Navigation

 custom

 The custom annotation is an escape hatch for extensions to implement whichever other annotation would be useful for their app that isn't universally supported.
 This combined with the appAttributes field below should be ignored by extensions as updates are made.
-The custom annotation supports the following attributes:

-• The name assigned to this custom annotation, so that apps could handle accordingly.
+name – The name assigned to this custom annotation, so that apps could handle accordingly.

 App Attributes